janastu/swtstore/README.md

   > `` $ cp swtstore/sample_config.py swtstore/config.py``

+* Install the required driver for using database mentioned in the SQLALCHEMY_DATABASE_URI.
+Install pyscopg2 if you have chosen postgresql as the database to use.

+  > `` $ pip install psycopg2 ``

+  Install oursql if you have chosen mysql as the database to use.

+  > `` $ pip install oursql``

+  You would also have to install dependecies, for using mysql:
+  - python-dev
+  - libmysqlclient-dev
+  Install these dependencies from the package manager of your distribution.

 * Edit the config.py file, and change the values accordingly.

 * Now, you have to setup the database for the swtstore application.
 But